-With pre-operative plans and surgical guides, the biggest benefit is confidence.
-The up-front insights that our 3D solutions provide, give surgeons and their teams the confidence that how they plan each procedure will reflect the experience in theatre.
-Planning matches reality, because that planning is optimized for the best results based on the patient’s specific anatomy.
+With preoperative plans and surgical guides, the biggest benefit is confidence.
+The up-front insights that our 3D solutions provide give surgeons and their teams the confidence that how they plan each procedure will reflect the experience in theater.
+Planning matches reality because that planning is optimized for the best results based on the patient’s specific anatomy.
 This is positive for us and for patients.

 Being able to demonstrate that surgeries are being carried out exactly as intended is a major step forward.

-We will of course, need more time to assess long-term benefits to patients.
-For instance, we will need to accumulate around five years’ worth of follow-up data to look at an area like shoulder arthroplasty in terms of “with 3D planning” vs “without.”
-What we do know already though, is that none of our surgeons now want to carry out this procedure without a guide.
+We will, of course, need more time to assess long-term benefits to patients.
+For instance, we will need to accumulate around five years’ worth of follow-up data to look at an area like shoulder arthroplasty in terms of “with 3D planning” versus “without.”
+What we do know already, though, is that none of our surgeons now want to carry out this procedure without a guide.
 In this context, 3D solutions have already started changing our clinical practice completely.

 Have you noticed any other differences, perhaps in terms of time or resource efficiency?

 Yes, we are definitely saving time.
 In fact, 3D software and printing technology has enabled us to reduce surgery times by up to 50% for orthopaedic applications such as scaphoid surgery.

 Having learned a lot about our method, we’re also now — particularly thanks to Materialise’s Mimics software — at a stage where we are optimizing our own processes in the 3D Lab, and that will eventually produce operational benefits for the hospital in terms of the number of cases we can work on.
 It used to take around one week to develop a scaphoid guide, but now we can create a clear design for surgeon approval/modification in less than ten minutes.

 Materialise’s software, together with our accumulating experience, is enabling us to automate planning and guide development much better.

 Why is automation so important, and how does the software help?